 Research Methodology

-The present study was conducted to during the year 2024-25 in Kumaon region of Uttarakhand covering two districts viz Alomra and Pithoragarh selected randomly.
+The present study was conducted during the year 2024-25 in Kumaon region of Uttarakhand covering two districts viz Alomra and Pithoragarh selected randomly.
 Fifty dairy farmers from five randomly selected villages (Ten from each selected village) were interviewed directly with a pre-tested scientific questionnaire to collect information and draw inferences from a total sample size of hundred dairy farmers.
 The data collected was compiled, tabulated, analyzed and interpreted with statistical means and comparison.

 Result and Discussion